isomerpages/dis-dotc/news/articles/_posts/2024-12-04-post-Designing for Defense: How Collaboration and Creativity Shape Solutions at DOTC Hackathon.md

 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/4_IMG_0766.jpg">
 </div>
-<p>The month-long hackathon organized by the Digital Ops-Tech Centre (DOTC)
+<p>The month-long hackathon organised by the Digital Ops-Tech Centre (DOTC)
-brought together talents from diverse backgrounds, inviting product designers from the private sector, who are interested in Singapore’s defense space.
+brought together talents from diverse backgrounds, inviting product designers from the private sector, who are interested in Singapore’s defence space.
 Designers like Geetha, Kenneth, and Elyn harnessed creativity, collaboration, and innovation to deliver solutions addressing critical operational needs.</p>
 <p>We had an insightful conversation with them to find out more about their
-experiences which underscored the value of design thinking and teamwork in achieving impactful outcomes in defense technology.
+experiences which underscored the value of design thinking and teamwork in achieving impactful outcomes in defence technology.
 <br>
 </p>
 <blockquote>